arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ### GPIO Pins

-Understanding and managing the General-Purpose Input/Output (GPIO) pins on your device can be crucial for many applications.
+Understanding and managing your device's General-Purpose Input/Output (GPIO) pins can be crucial for many applications.
 The following script is designed to display all the GPIOs available on the 40-pin connector of the Portenta Hat Carrier paired with Portenta X8.

 Within the 40-pin connector, certain GPIOs are specifically related to different functionalities:

 - __GPIO pins - 15, 16, and 18:__ are associated with the _Serial Audio Interface (SAI)_.
 These pins are exclusively designated for __OUTPUT__ purposes.
 As such, these three GPIO pins are not configurable as inputs and are solely used as __OUTPUTS__.

 - __GPIO pins - 19, 21, 23, 24, and 26:__ are designated for the _Serial Peripheral Interface (SPI)_.
-These pins become operational when a specific Device Tree Source (DTS) layer is applied.
-For more information regarding DTS layer, please refer to the [Device Tree Blob (DTB) Overlays](#understanding-device-tree-blobs-dtb-overlays) section.
+These pins become operational when applying a specific Device Tree Source (DTS) layer.
+For more information regarding the DTS layer, please refer to the [Device Tree Blob (DTB) Overlays](#understanding-device-tree-blobs-dtb-overlays) section.

+***The __Portenta.GPIO__ library, officially supported and compatible with the Portenta Hat Carrier and Portenta X8, can be found [here](https://pypi.org/project/Portenta.GPIO/).***

 #### Using Linux